MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Remove-MgBetaDirectoryRoleMemberByRef.md

 The template ID of a built-in role is immutable and can be seen in the role description on the Azure portal.
 For details, see Role template IDs.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgDirectoryRoleMemberByRef](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Remove-MgDirectoryRoleMemberByRef?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)